Skip to content

 Output Path Options

-igir offer many options to control how ROMs are sorted in the specified output directory.
+Igir offer many options to control how ROMs are sorted in the specified output directory.

 All --dir-* options append subdirectories to whatever is specified in the --output <path> option.
 Many --dir-* options have an output path token equivalent, which also controls how ROMs are sorted.